Be A Donor

 ♥ “Who Can Donate?”

-A person of any race or gender who is 18 to 40 years old and in generally good health can become a volunteer stem cell donor.
-In order to be added to the data bank of potential donors, the first step is to fill out a Consent Form and collect a sample of cells from the mouth using a Buccal Swab kit provided by recruiters.
+A person of any race or gender who is 18 to 40 years old and in generally good health may join the Be The Match Registry for blood stem cell and marrow donor.
+(The volunteer donor will remain on the registry until age 61, unless he/she chooses to be removed before that age.)
+In order to be added to the data bank of potential donors, the first step is to fill out a digital consent form and collect a sample of cells from the mouth using a Buccal Swab kit provided by the recruiters.
 Because I Care pays for this test.

 The tissue type is entered into the Be The Match Registry where it is cross-checked against the tissue type of patients needing life-saving transplants.
 If the volunteer’s tissue type matches that of a patient, he/she will be notified for further testing.
 All expenses incurred by the potential donor from that point on are taken care of by the patient.